Scale your business with our modular plugins.

 Mobile users interact with your site differently from desktop visitors, so your design must adapt to smaller screens and touch controls.

-Start by simplifying your navigation—replace complex menus with a clean hamburger menu that expands when tapped.
+Start by simplifying your navigation, replacing complex menus with a clean hamburger menu that expands when tapped.

 Ensure all buttons and links are large enough for fingertips (at least 48×48 pixels) and have proper spacing to prevent accidental taps.
 Typography plays a key role in mobile readability.
-Increase font sizes (16px minimum for body text) and line spacing to make content easy to scan.
+Increase font sizes (minimum 16px for body text) and line spacing to make the content easier to scan.

 Forms should use mobile-friendly input fields that trigger the correct keyboard (numeric for phone numbers, email-optimized for addresses).